 - Articulate a vision to guide funding practices in the context of God’s mission based on principles that are missiologically sound, contextually relevant, sustainable and globally respectful.

 Consultation participants explored changing global and local funding contexts in light of biblical principles.
 This provided an environment to build relationships, listen to diverse voices, gain insights and discern together opportunities and responsibilities regarding funding as a part of God’s mission.
-The funding principles emerged from these consultations and were composed in harmony with the Bible Translation Philosophy Statement and the Alliance in Community.
+The funding principles emerged from these consultations and were composed in harmony with the Wycliffe Global Alliance Bible Translation Philosophy statement and The Wycliffe Global Alliance in Community.